Ike Nassi's Home Page

 TidalScale's software, which sits below an operating system and

-above the hardware, aggregates commodity servers to create a
+above bare metal hardware, aggregates commodity servers together

-very large scale server to address the challenging Big Data
+to create a single scale server to address challenging Big

-problems for in-memory solutions for SQL and NoSQL databases,
+Data problems for in-memory SQL and NoSQL databases, large-scale

-genomics.
-It accomplishes this in a way that doesn't
+accomplishes this in a way that doesn't require any OS,

-servers.
-Instead of tailoring an application to a
+commodity servers.
+Instead of tailoring an application to

 to tailor a computer to the needs of an application.